chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-The LiDAR mount is designed to hold the RPLiDAR securely while maintaining a clear scanning area.
+The LiDAR mount holds the RPLiDAR securely while maintaining a clear scanning area around the sensor.

-The recessed center allows the IMU to be positioned underneath the LiDAR.

-The final arrangement:

-- uses vertical space efficiently,
-- reduces crowding around the Raspberry Pi,
-- keeps the LiDAR mechanically stable,
+Its recessed centre creates space for the BNO055 underneath the LiDAR.
+This makes more efficient use of the vertical space, reduces congestion around the Raspberry Pi and keeps the LiDAR mechanically stable.

-- and moves the IMU away from some of the denser electronics and wiring around the Pi area.
+The IMU position also moves the device away from some of the denser electronics and wiring near the Pi.
+Because the BNO055 contains a magnetometer, physical separation from high-current wiring and electronics may be beneficial, although the improvement has not been quantified experimentally.

-The IMU placement was also chosen to reduce exposure to nearby sources of magnetic interference that could influence magnetometer-based heading information.

 ---

 # 9. Manufacturing and Material Selection

-Most custom mechanical parts were manufactured using FDM 3D printing.
+Most custom components are produced by FDM 3D printing.

-This allowed us to rapidly modify parts between prototypes rather than depending on fixed commercial chassis components.
+This manufacturing method allows the team to modify one part, print a new version and test it without waiting for a commercial chassis component.
+It is particularly useful for the iterative development of the drivetrain mounts, steering system and sensor structures.

 ---

-# 9.1 3D Printer
+## 9.1 3D Printer

-## Bambu Lab H2D
+### Bambu Lab H2D

 <img src="../other/X2D.png" width="400">

-The **Bambu Lab H2D** was used to manufacture the custom robot parts.
+The **Bambu Lab H2D** was used to manufacture the custom robot components.

-It was suitable for our development process because it provides:

-- high printing speed,
-- dimensional accuracy,
-- large build volume,
-- a heated chamber,
-- high-temperature printing capability,
-- and compatibility with engineering filaments.

-Rapid printing was especially useful during prototype development because mechanical changes could be manufactured and tested quickly.
+Its printing speed and dimensional capability were useful during rapid prototype development, while the enclosed heated system and high-temperature hotend allowed the team to use engineering materials such as ABS and ABS-GF.

+The large build volume was also sufficient for the major chassis plates and structural components.

 ---

-## 9.1.1 General Specifications
+### 9.1.1 General Specifications

 | Specification | Value |
 |---|---|